Nastel/jkool-client-objc-api/README.md

 ```ruby
 pod 'jkool-client-objc-api'
 ```

+##Bridging for Swift:
+If you wish this CocoaPod to work in a Swift app, you simply need to create a Bridge.m file and include the following headers.
+When creating Bridge.m, click the option to 'Create Bridging Header'.
+The code examples in this ReadMe are in both Swift and Objective-c.

 ##Initialize
 Depending on which portions of the Api you wish to use, import the following into your app: